 For example, a hacker attempting to breach the database of a large hospital system will have different motivations than a hacker seeking to breach the credit card data of a small business.

-A small business may notice user abuse or abnormal database activities as hackers try to gain access to personal or cardholder information, whereas a financial institution may be more prone to account abuse, unauthorized port access, and malware attacks designed to steal social security and financial data.
+A small business may notice user abuse or abnormal database activities as hackers try to gain access to personal or cardholder information.
+In contrast, a financial institution may be more prone to account abuse, unauthorized port access, and malware attacks designed to steal social security and financial data.

 Private organizations may be susceptible to advanced persistent threats (APTs), which are defined as multi-phase attacks on an organization's network.
 Though often aimed at governmental organizations, APTs can affect small and medium-sized businesses as well.